Beijia-D/LangChain-Research/README.md

 The primary objective of the LangChain Research project is to pave the way for future projects where generative AI can be applied to enhance user experience.
 By integrating LangChain with the SAP Generative AI Hub, we aim to investigate how generative AI models can be utilized to provide users with more enriching and personalized experiences in various applications.

-## Project Components
+## Project Structure

-### CustomLLM.py
+The project directory structure is organized as follows:

+- **CustomModel/**: This directory contains custom models developed as part of the LangChain Research project.
-`CustomLLM.py` is a Python file within the project that serves as a custom encapsulation of the LangChain LLM module.
-This module is designed to facilitate the interaction with the SAP Generative AI Hub's APIs.
-It provides functionalities for calling the API endpoints and processing the responses in a customized manner to suit the project's requirements.
+  - `CustomLLM.py`: A Python file within the `CustomModel` directory that serves as a custom encapsulation of the LangChain LLM module.
+This module facilitates interaction with the SAP Generative AI Hub's APIs.

-### LangChain.ipynb
+- **prompt-template-demo/**: This directory contains a demo application built using LangChain's Model I/O module.
+Users can input simple descriptions of risks on a web page and receive suggestions for treatments.
+  - `app.py`: Python file to run the Flask web application.
+  - Other files and directories related to the demo application.

-`LangChain.ipynb` is a Jupyter Notebook file included in the project.
+- **LangChain.ipynb**: This is a Jupyter Notebook file included in the project.
 It serves as a sandbox environment for exploring the basic functionalities and methods available in LangChain.
 This notebook allows researchers and developers to experiment with various language generation and processing tasks within the LangChain framework.

 ## Getting Started